neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 **July 27, 2019**

-Emanuel Röhss is a talent artist based in Los Angeles and was seeking a new design and increased performance for his image-heavy online portfolio.
+Emanuel Röhss is an LA-based artist and was seeking a new design with high performance for his image-heavy online portfolio.

-Given [Gatsby's image optimization features](https://www.gatsbyjs.org/docs/working-with-images/), [plugin ecosystem ](https://www.gatsbyjs.org/plugins/) for sourcing of 3rd party APIs, built-in [GraphQL interface](https://www.gatsbyjs.org/docs/querying-with-graphql/), and ability to seamlessly [deploy continuously on Netlify](https://www.gatsbyjs.org/docs/deploying-to-netlify/), it was an easy call to go with this framework for [Emanuel's site](https://emanuel-rohss-demo1.netlify.com/).
+Given [Gatsby's image optimization features](https://www.gatsbyjs.org/docs/working-with-images/), [plugin ecosystem](https://www.gatsbyjs.org/plugins/) for sourcing 3rd party APIs, built-in [GraphQL interface](https://www.gatsbyjs.org/docs/querying-with-graphql/), and ability to seamlessly [deploy continuously on Netlify](https://www.gatsbyjs.org/docs/deploying-to-netlify/), it was an easy call to go with this framework for [Emanuel's site](https://emanuel-rohss-demo1.netlify.com/).

 ### Airtable as a Headless CMS

-[Airtable](https://guide.airtable.com/introduction-to-databases/) is a cloud-based database product allowing user to create custom relational tables and access the content via APIs.
-The free-tier option allows for 1,200 records a 2GB in the database, plenty for a personal project (even with dozens of heavy images like an artist portfolio).
+[Airtable](https://guide.airtable.com/introduction-to-databases/) is a cloud-based database product allowing users to create custom relational tables and access its content via APIs.
+The free-tier option allows for 1,200 records and 2GB in the database, plenty for a personal project (even with dozens of large-sized images).
 The developer experience for Airtable is wonderful.
 It's easy to get a new database created, organized, and made accessible to your site.
 The following sections will cover all of these topics, and make sure you checkout the YouTube video below for additional knowledge.

  <iframe
   title="Use Airtable as a CMS for Gatsby — Learn With Jason"